 Barford has a Bachelor of Arts in English and History from Auckland University (1981) and trained as a secondary school teacher.
 In addition to working as a teacher, she has worked in community education and run community writing workshops.
 During 2008 and 2009 she was involved with Project Twin Streams, an award-winning conservation project run by the Waitakere City Council to collect 'community voices'.
 The project culminated in a collection of community stories being incorporated into free standing installations and exhibited on bridges and cycle boardwalks surrounding the streams in the Waitakere area in West Auckland.
 In 2008 she received a Creative Communities grant to collect waiata and karakia (prayers) associated with Project Twin Streams and arranged for them to be recorded professionally for library archives.

 Her poetry collections include Plea to the Spanish Lady (Hard Echo Press, 1985), Glass Canisters (Hard Echo Press, 1989) and Tapa Talk (Huia, 2007).
-Her poetry has appeared in a number of journals and anthologies, such as Whetu Moana: Contemporary Polynesian Poems in English, Niu Voices, Landfall, Poetry New Zealand, Dreadlocks, Writing the Pacific, Trout, Snorkel and Best New Zealand Poems.
+Her work has appeared in a number of journals and anthologies, such as Black Marks on the White Page, Atlanta Review, Whetu Moana: Contemporary Polynesian Poems in English, Niu Voices, Landfall, Poetry New Zealand, Dreadlocks, Writing the Pacific, Trout, Snorkel and Best New Zealand Poems.